Tech criticizes Trump on transgender reversal

 There's a new war of words brewing between the tech industry and President Trump.

-Apple (AAPL, Tech30), Microsoft (MSFT, Tech30), Salesforce (CRM, Tech30), Lyft and other tech companies are speaking out against the Trump administration's decision this week to withdraw Obama-era protections for transgender students in public schools.
+Apple (AAPL, Tech30), Microsoft (MSFT, Tech30), Salesforce (CRM, Tech30) and Google (GOOGL, Tech30) and other tech companies are speaking out against the Trump administration's decision this week to withdraw Obama-era protections for transgender students in public schools.

 Many of these tech companies also pushed back against a controversial North Carolina law last year that banned transgender individuals from using public bathrooms for the gender with which they identify.